 - If a sub-configuration is configured with an antenna port subset, then the sub-configuration can be configured with a [RI restriction parameter] and, if the number of antenna ports of the subset greater than 2, with [n1-n2 parameter] if the higher layer parameter codebookType is set to 'typeI-SinglePanel' or with [ng-n1-n2 parameter] if the higher layer parameter codebookType is set to 'typeI-MultiPanel', and, if the corresponding number of antenna ports of the subset is 2, with twoTX-CodebookSubsetRestriction, where the parameters [RI restriction], [n1-n2], [ng-n1-n2], twoTX-CodebookSubsetRestriction are as described in Clauses 5.2.2.2.1 and 5.2.2.2.2.
 If a sub-configuration is configured with an antenna port subset, and if higher layer parameter reportQuantity is set to 'cri-RI-i1-CQI', and if the higher layer parameter codebookType is set to 'typeI-SinglePanel', then the sub-configuration can be configured with higher layer parameter typeI-SinglePanel-codebookSubsetRestriction-i2, where typeI-SinglePanel-codebookSubsetRestriction-i2 is as described in Clause 5.2.2.2.1.

-- If a sub-configuration is configured with an antenna port subset, and if the CSI-ReportConfig that contains a mix of sub-configuration(s) each corresponding to 'typeI-SinglePanel' some other sub-configuration(s) each corresponding to 'typeI-MultiPanel', then the sub-configuration(s) can be configured with the higher layer parameter codebookMode.
+- If a sub-configuration is configured with an antenna port subset, and if the CSI-ReportConfig that contains a mix of sub-configuration(s) each corresponding to 'typeI-SinglePanel' some other sub-configuration(s) each corresponding to 'typeI-MultiPanel', then the sub-configuration(s) which is configured with portSubsetIndictor can be configured with the higher layer parameter codebookMode.

 - A sub-configuration can be configured with a power offset provided by [powerOffset].